axvolkzki/CCPROG1-MP/README.md

 # Doggos, Ladders, Slides, U-turns (DLSU)
-A console-based application titled "Doggos, Ladders, Slides, and U-Turns" (DLSU) is an offline board game inspired by the traditional Snakes and Ladders board game that features a board with a 10 x 10 grid of tiles numbered from 1 to 100 for 2-5 players.
+A turn-based console board game inspired by the classic **Snakes and Ladders**.
+This offline game features a 10 x 10 grid-based board with tiles numbered 1 to 100, designed for 2 to 5 players.
+The objective is simple: race from the starting tile (1) to the finish (100), navigating the board while overcoming or benefiting from the game's unique mechanics.

-Players participate in a Spartan race with an exciting twist in this board game.
-Instead of the traditional snakes and ladders, the game features dogs, ladders, slides, and U-turns that can appear randomly on different tiles.
-These elements can assist or hinder players navigating the board to reach tile 100.
-The first player to land on this tile is declared the winner.
+Unlike traditional Snakes and Ladders, DLSU introduces an exciting mix of elements—doggos, ladders, slides, and U-turns—that randomly appear throughout the board.
+These elements can help or hinder players' progress, adding an unpredictable and fun twist to the game.
+The first player to reach tile 100 wins, but the path to victory is full of surprises!

 ## Program Setup
 1. Ensure that you have a C compiler installed on your machine.